-- Faculty Mentors will receive a research stipend for their participation in either program.
+- Faculty Mentors will receive a research stipend for their participation.
 Mentors will receive an $800 stipend for working with one Fellow.
 Faculty who serve as mentors for two Fellows (each serving as Instructor of Record) will be awarded a $1500 research stipend.
 Another $500 will be awarded for each additional Fellow mentored.
 For more information, please visit the Faculty Mentors FAQ page.

-Fellows will complete asynchronous training during the Spring quarter.
-Both the STAP and SGFP Fellows will complete asynchronous training through Canvas.
-Fellows in both programs will receive pedagogical training covering various topics (e.g., designing student learning outcomes, creating assessments, writing course policies).
-While there will be overlap across modules, Fellows will complete specialized modules for their mode of instruction (e.g., incorporating active learning activities in in-person courses, embedding quizzes in asynchronous lecture videos).
-Completing the asynchronous modules will take approximately 10 hours.
+Fellows will complete asynchronous training through Canvas during the Spring quarter.
+Fellows will receive pedagogical training covering various topics (e.g., designing student learning outcomes, creating assessments, writing course policies).
+Completing these asynchronous modules will take approximately 10 hours.

-Fellows will participate in five synchronous training and information sessions facilitated by DTEI.
-Both the STAP and SGFP Fellows will participate in the following synchronous training sessions:
+Fellows will participate in five synchronous training and information sessions facilitated by DTEI:

-- Closing session.
-Fellows from both programs will attend a one-hour closing session following Summer Session.
-The session will allow Fellows to share their experiences teaching and celebrate their successes.
+- Closing Session: Fellows will attend a one-hour closing session following Summer Session.
+The session will allow Fellows to share their experiences teaching and to celebrate their successes.

 Fellows have the option to attend weekly office hours prior to Summer Session.
-Fellows for both STAP and SGFP can sign up for “office hour” meetings held weekly with DTEI staff prior to Summer Session instruction.
-For STAP, Fellows will consult with DTEI staff specializing in graduate student and postdoctoral professional development.
-For SGFP, Fellows will co-consult with DTEI Instructional Designers and DLI faculty with expertise in online instruction.
+Fellows can sign up for “office hour” meetings held weekly with DTEI staff prior to Summer Session instruction.
+Our staff specialize in graduate student and postdoctoral professional development.
 Office hour sessions will be scheduled at various times to accommodate participants’ schedules.

 Fellows will meet with their Faculty Mentors a minimum of three times prior to Summer Session instruction and one time after instruction.